- Celebrating World Photography Day

 Photography is total freedom to express yourself, you can venture out anytime with camera with a blank memory card and capture the world around you.
 And when you see something interesting or unique you can almost instantly share with the world.
 That’s the power of photography today.

-In the last 3 years, I have been to every Collective event I could possibly get to, and because of those experiences, I have grown as a photographer.
+In the last 3 years, I have been to every Canon event I could possibly get to, and because of those experiences, I have grown as a photographer.

 With constant innovation, I wonder what will be possible with my Canon in the next 10 years?
 I still remember as a 7-year-old, processing my first roll of film with my father and the excitement of printing out the photos in the darkroom.
 Even today, fifty years on I still get excited seeing the images captured on the back of the camera, and when you capture something special in an image, the feeling is hard to describe in words.